 - Neurobehavioral therapy This form of therapy is typically reserved for victims of brain trauma who are having trouble adjusting to life after the accident.

 - Vocational rehabilitation This form of rehab can help a patient overcome barriers to return to work.

 - Neuropsychological testing It’s important to research how the brain functions after an accident to diagnose and treat specific deficits.

 - Meditation Some patients find it helpful to learn to relax and calm their mind.

 - Craniosacral therapy This is an alternative medicine treatment in which pain is relieved by gentle manipulations of the skull.

 - Hyperbaric oxygen treatments This treatment allows more oxygen into the body to help promote healing.

 Not every form of therapy or alternative treatments is necessary for every brain injury, but many patients benefit from a rehabilitation program involving a number of different specialists.
 Unfortunately, not all necessary rehabilitation services are covered by insurance.
 That is why victims of traumatic brain injuries often have it in their best interest to seek help in obtaining fair compensation for their treatments from the at-fault party.
 An experienced New York brain injury lawyer can help victims better understand their options.
-Contact Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 to discuss your situation further.
+Contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 to discuss your situation further.